salamanetwork/tutocpp20/README.md

 My Tutorial's Journey On C++ 20 || Modern C++ starts at 1 June 2023

 ###### Hints:
-        This is not my first attempt to start this journey, I think there are 10 or more attempts, by the way I completed many courses before, but I keep doing that since 2003.
+        This is not my first attempt to start this journey.
+        I think there are 10 or more attempts, by the way I completed many courses before, but I keep doing that since 2003.
         So, finally I decided to note down and keep logging my progress, maybe I hope it will help me and some people too.

 ###### For Future Me: